sahan/IckleBot/README.md

 **IckleBot** facilitates quick Android development by generating boilerplate code in `Activity` instances and offers an alternative simplified threading model.
-It encourages loose-coupling and maintainability by providing a [dependency injection](http://en.wikipedia.org/wiki/Dependency_injection) framework.
+It encourages loose-coupling and maintainability by providing a runtime [dependency injection](http://en.wikipedia.org/wiki/Dependency_injection) framework.

 Annotation based Android development with...